LukeHackett/ocp-study-examples/chapter-5/README.md

 - **LocalTime** contains just a time, neither the date or timezone information is stored.
 A good example of `LocalTime` would be midnight, as it always occurs at the same time every day.
 - **LocalDateTime** contains both a date and a time, but no timezone information is stored.
 A good example of `LocalDateTime` would be the stroke of midnight on New Year's Eve, as its special point in time that occurs no matter the time zone.
 - **ZonedDateTime** contains the date, time, and timezone.
 A good example of `ZonedDateTime` would be a conference call at 9:00 a.m.
 EST - someone wishing to join the call in the PST timezone would need to join at 6:00 a.m, as PST is three hours behind EST.

+All Date and Time classes within Java 8 reside within the `java.time.*` package, and will need to be imported in-order to access these classes.

 Obtaining the current date and time instances can be achieved using a static method: